jamesmcginnis/crocodile-clock-card/info.md

 ## Tap popup

 Tapping the clock opens a glassmorphic overlay with a large digital time display in either 12-hour or 24-hour format, the full current date, and an interactive monthly calendar.
 Navigate between months with the arrow buttons or jump back to the current month with the **Today** button.
 The current day is highlighted with the accent colour.
-Close the popup by tapping the × button or pressing Escape.
+If a URL is configured, a styled link button appears at the bottom of the popup.
+Close by tapping the × button or pressing Escape.

 ## Display options

 An optional **date display** can be shown below the clock face on the card itself.
-An optional **title** can be shown above the clock.

 ## Visual editor